Ibstock plc: History

-In December 1994, it was announced that, in account of strengthening customer demand, one of the Ibstock's plants that had been facing closure would instead be retained; one month later, the firm announced a £12 million rebuild of one of its works to improve its margins.
+In December 1994, it was announced that, on account of strengthening customer demand, one of Ibstock's plants that had been facing closure would instead be retained; one month later, the firm announced a £12 million rebuild of one of its works to improve its margins.
 During April 1995, Ibstock reportedly approached Tarmac Group with the aim of purchasing its UK brick business.
 However, later that same year, the firm decided to cut production and enact another round of job cuts amid weakening demand.
 During 1996, Ibstock acquired the brick manufacturing business of the distressed building materials company Redland in exchange for £160 million; around the same time, it also sold six of its existing factories to ease concerns pertaining to competition.

 During March 1998, Ibstock recorded annual pre-tax profits of £23.5 million, a three-fold increase over the year prior; this was largely attributed to the Redland Brick acquisition.
 In December of that year, the international building materials firm CRH purchased a majority stake in Ibstock in exchange for £326 million; Two months later, the firm sold its stake in the Portuguese building materials firm Caima Ceramica e Servicos for £21.6 million.
 In July 1999, it acquired the brick operations of Hepworth via a £10.8 million deal.

 During February 2015, Ibstock was acquired by the US-based private investment specialist Bain Capital as part of a £414 million management buyout; it was then the subject of an initial public offering, which valued the firm at around £770 million, during October 2015.
 Bain Capital divested its remaining 25 per cent stake in Ibstock in exchange for £218 million in April 2017.